On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

+The goal of \Cref{kostka inequality section} is to compute the minimum above (under certain conditions).
+By \Cref{general r gen is max}, computing this minimum gives us the structure of general symmetric ideals.
+We will use a combinatorial interpretation of both Kostka numbers and the dimension of the Specht modules to compute the minimum, so we introduce that interpretation next.

-In addition to describing the multiplicities of the simple $KS_n$-modules in $M^\mu$, the Kostka numbers have a nice combinatorial interpretation in terms of a certain class of tableaux.
-We present a brief introduction to the combinatorics of Kostka numbers.
-More on these numbers can be found in \cite{MacDonald,Stanley}.
+We present a brief introduction to the combinatorics of Kostka numbers, but more on these numbers can be found in \cite{MacDonald,Stanley}.
 There are two classes of tableaux that are of interest to us, standard Young tableaux and semistandard Young tableaux. \begin{defn} Let $\lambda\vdash n$.
 A {\bf standard (Young) tableau} (SYT) of shape $\lambda$ is a $\lambda$-tableau such that the integers filling the nodes strictly increase to the right along rows and strictly increase down columns. \end{defn} \begin{defn} Let $\lambda,\mu\vdash n$.
-A {\bf semistandard (Young) tableau} (SSYT) of shape $\lambda$ and content $\mu$ is a $\lambda$-diagram where each node is filled with an integer from the multiset consisting of $\mu_1$ 1's, $\mu_2$ 2's, and in general $\mu_i$ $i$'s such that the integers increase to the right along rows and strictly increase down columns. \end{defn} We use $SYT(\lambda)$ to denote the set of standard Young tableaux of shape $\lambda$ and use $SSYT(\lambda,\mu)$ to denote the set of semistandard Young tableaux of shape $\lambda$ and content $\mu$.
-These classes of tableaux are important because the Kostka numbers and the Specht modules count how many of them there are.
+A {\bf semistandard (Young) tableau} (SSYT) of shape $\lambda$ and content $\mu$ is a $\lambda$-diagram where each node is filled with an integer from the multiset consisting of $\mu_1$ 1's, $\mu_2$ 2's, and in general $\mu_i$ $i$'s such that the integers weakly increase to the right along rows and strictly increase down columns. \end{defn} We use $SYT(\lambda)$ to denote the set of standard Young tableaux of shape $\lambda$ and use $SSYT(\lambda,\mu)$ to denote the set of semistandard Young tableaux of shape $\lambda$ and content $\mu$.
+These classes of tableaux are counted by the Kostka numbers and the Specht modules.
+See \cite[Corollary 8.5 and Corollary 13.14]{James} for a proof.

-\begin{thm} \cite[Corollary 8.5 and Corollary 13.14]{James} Let $\lambda,\mu\vdash n$.
-Then $\dim_K S^\lambda=|SYT(\lambda)|$ and $K_{\lambda, \mu}=|SSYT(\lambda,\mu)|$. \end{thm}
+\begin{thm} Let $\lambda,\mu\vdash n$.
+Then $\dim_k S^\lambda=|SYT(\lambda)|$ and $K_{\lambda, \mu}=|SSYT(\lambda,\mu)|$. \end{thm}

 \begin{ex} Let $\lambda=(3,1)$.
-Then $\dim_K S^{(3,1)}=3$ because there are 3 SYTs of shape $(3,1)$.
+Then $\dim_k S^{(3,1)}=3$ because there are 3 SYTs of shape $(3,1)$.
 Namely,

 \end{ex} \begin{ex} Let $\lambda=(4,3,1)$ and $\mu=(3,3,2)$.
 Then $K_{\lambda,\mu}=2$ because there are 2 SSYTs with shape $(4,3,1)$ and content $(3,3,2)$.
 These are depicted below.

 \end{ex}

 We will work with these classes of tableaux more later, but for now, we will just record a couple of results about Kostka numbers and the dimension of Specht modules.
 Recall that the notation $(1^n)$ refers to the partition $(1,\dots,1)$ with $n$ 1's.